nuqleo/qemu-systemd/README.md

 ```bash
 /run/qemu-<instance>.sock
 ```
-This socket provides access to the QEMU monitor (HMP interface) and can be used to control the virtual machine.
+This socket provides access to the QEMU monitor (HMP, Human Monitor Protocol interface) and can be used to control the virtual machine.

 Example: